-Read More Effectively
+Read More Effectively,

-The Nation’s Report Card
+The Nation’s Report Card — The Shocking Reality

 The National Assessment of Educational Progress (NAEP), measures reading levels for a sample of students nationwide.
 Experts consider the test highly reliable.
-Recent results (4th, 8th, and 12th grades) show that since 1998 reading scores remain relatively flat with just over one-third of students reading at a level the NAEP defines as “proficient.”
+Recent results (4th, 8th, and 12th grades) show that since 1998 reading scores remain relatively flat/declining with just over one-third of students reading at a level the NAEP defines as “proficient.”
 More here…

 - Relative reading ability is unlikely to change after the 4th grade